-The emergency room is open 24 hours a day, 7 days a week.
+The emergency room is open 24 hours a day, seven days a week.
 An emergency room is rigged to allow medical staff the ability to respond to any dilemma that presents for treatment.

-Whatever the emergency, lives can be saved in an emergency room.
-The ER is prepared for every contingency.
+Whatever the emergency, saving lives happens in an emergency room.
+The ER is ready for every contingency.
 That’s why every service available cost more.

-The ER is groomed for the basic emergency, such as a few stitches after falling off a bike to the extreme sequence of events, falling off a motorcycle on the highway and rolling into a ravine.
+The ER is for falling off a motorcycle on the highway and rolling into a ravine.

 On the other hand, an urgent care center can treat injuries or illnesses that are not life-threatening.